Paralegal Certificate Overview

 We will provide you with (or the) knowledge and skills necessary to begin your legal career.
 Our program evaluates your individual performance.
-You must maintain a 75% average in the program in order to receive your certificate.
+You must maintain a 75% average in the program and receive a 70% or better in each course in order to receive your certificate.

 As a participant in the paralegal program, you will benefit from the following courses: